 Tutorial | Image classification without code#

-Deep learning models are powerful tools for image classification, but they are difficult and expensive to create from scratch.
+Computer vision models can be powerful tools for image classification, but they are difficult and expensive to create from scratch.

 Dataiku provides several pre-trained deep learning models that you can use to classify images.
 You can also re-train a model to specialize it on a particular set of images.